 But downforce is not the only aspect that needs to be optimized.
 There is no one particular design that works for all circuits.
 Depending on the speed and type of the circuit, different configurations are ideal.
 There are more than 20 settings in the rear wing and over 100 settings for the front wing.
 However, there is only one ideal condition.
 The teams need to adjust the configuration for an ideal performance in each race and the team that gets closest to that ideal conditions wins.

 Most large F1 teams have wind tunnels to experiment with.
-CFD simulations offer an excellent alternative to that, allowing teams to reduce their experimentation and associated costs and yet accurately tune the parameters using computational models.
+CFD simulations offer an excellent alternative to that, allowing teams to reduce their experimentation and associated costs, while accurately tuning the parameters using computational models.

 Importance of Front Wing in a Formula One Car

-Before proceeding ahead, it becomes highly important to understand the role of the front wing in a Formula One car.
+Before proceeding, it is extremely important to understand the role of the front wing in a Formula One car.
 The front wing works in the opposite way of how an aircraft wing works.
-While an aircraft wing produces lift, the front wing produces downforce to keep the car from taking off!
+While an aircraft wing produces lift, the front wing produces downforce to keep the car from taking off.
 In other words, the airfoil of a front wing is profiled so that it helps keep the car on the ground and wheels in contact with the surface.
 Thus, it plays a major role in ensuring sufficient grip and traction for the car.

 Front Wing Design

-The main flaps and the end plate make sure that the wind flows above and beneath the airfoil.
-The end plates especially play a part in redirecting the airflow around the tires which are aerodynamically bad.
+The main flaps and the endplates make sure that the wind flows above and beneath the airfoil.
+The endplates especially play a part in redirecting the airflow around the tires that are aerodynamically bad.

-End plates are one of the very important aspects of the front wing.
-Optimization of their position and shape can significantly improve the overall aerodynamics.
-The end plates have 5-10 times more effect than most other parts.
+Endplates are one of the most important aspects of the front wing.
+The optimization of their position and shape can significantly improve the overall aerodynamics.
+The endplates have 5-10 times more effect than most other parts.
 They control the flow of air around the car by redirecting the airflow around the tires.
 This minimizes the overall drag resistance produced and facilitates the airflow to continue back to the side pods and the car floor.

-During the years, there have been several changes and at present, the wheels are much closer to the chassis than several years ago.
+Over the years, there have been several changes, and at present, the wheels are much closer to the chassis than several years ago.
 In addition, the tips of the front wings coincide with the ends of the tires.
 This creates unnecessary turbulence in front of the wheels and increases drag.
 Hence, the inside edges of the end plates are curved to ensure that the air flows around the tires.
-Fig 04. shows the air flow around the end plate.
+Fig. 04 shows the airflow around the endplate.

 In addition, the endplate stops the high-pressure air on the top of the wing from rolling over the wing to the low-pressure air beneath, causing an induced drag.
 This is also an aspect to watch out for during the simulations.
 Similarly, the endplates do not allow “turbulent” air created by the front tire from getting under the floor of the car.
-To further assist in the functionality of the end plates, some cars also use vertical fences, called splitter, attached to the undersurface of the front wing.
+To further assist in the functionality of the endplates, some cars also use vertical fences—called splitters—attached to the undersurface of the front wing.

-Tip 01: For a great performance, ensure that the end plates minimize airflow from top to the bottom of the car.
-Do the endplates also facilitate the air flow to go around the wheels?
+Tip 01: For a great performance, ensure that the endplates minimize the airflow from top to the bottom of the car.
+Do the endplates also facilitate the air to flow around the wheels?

-The wing flaps on either side of the nose cone are asymmetrical such that their height is lesser near the nose cone.
+The wing flaps on either side of the nose cone are asymmetrical so that their height is lesser near the nose cone.
 This arrangement facilitates the air to flow into the radiators and to the underfloor.
-If the height of the wing flap is same as the nose cone this would reduce the overall air to the radiators and thereby leads to a rise in engine temperatures.
+If the height of the wing flap is same as the nose cone, it would reduce the overall air to the radiators and thereby lead to a rise in engine temperatures.

-The asymmetrical shape also allows a better air flow to the underfloor and the diffuser, increasing downforce.
-The wing mainplane is by the FIA rules flat in the center, and same design is required for all cars.
-This again allows a slightly better airflow to the underfloor aerodynamics, but it also reduces the wings ride height sensitivity.
+The asymmetrical shape also allows a better airflow to the underfloor and the diffuser, increasing downforce.
+The wing mainplane is—in accordance with the FIA rules—flat in the center, and the same design is required for all cars.
+This again allows a slightly better airflow to the underfloor aerodynamics, but it also reduces the wings’ ride height sensitivity.
 The main area of development is the wing profile interaction with the front wing endplate.

 We looked at the effect of each of the front wing elements on the overall aerodynamic balance of the car.
-Yet, the elephant in the room remains unaddressed – “All the theory sounds great but what elements could we use to make it better?“!
-Some elements that one can think about to alter the flow field include vortex generators, blowing/suction elements, and moving surfaces.
+Yet, the elephant in the room remains unaddressed—”All the theory sounds great but what elements could we use to make it better?”
+Some elements that could be considered to alter the flow field include vortex generators, blowing/suction elements, and moving surfaces.

 These are the first fix for any flow problem.
 They try to modify the flow by redistributing the overall momentum.
 The fluid with high momentum is brought into the boundary layer.
 Below is an interesting YouTube video with a more detailed explanation on how vortex generators work.

-Blowing can be used to inject high energy air into the boundary layer and suction to remove the tired boundary layer.
-They are not widely used due to the power requirement and additional weights.
+Blowing can be used to inject high-energy air into the boundary layer, and suction can be used to remove the tired boundary layer.
+These are not widely used due to the power requirement and additional weights.
 Yet, both of these are very interesting ideas that can be used effectively to reduce drag through careful design of the blowing/suction slot.
-Some of the most famous ones being the McLaren F-duct, Lotus drag reduction, and Red Bull S-duct.
+Some of the most famous ones are the McLaren F-duct, Lotus drag reduction, and Red Bull S-duct.

-Moving surfaces have not been used so far on the front wing but definitely an idea for the future.
-The idea rests in creating a surface that moves at the same speed as the flow and thus reducing the relative motion.
+Moving surfaces have not been used so far on the front wing, but they are definitely an idea for the future.
+The idea rests on creating a surface that moves at the same speed as the flow, thus reducing the relative motion.
 This could be an extreme way to manage the flow.
-Yet, each year new innovations are what keeps the sport interesting through reduced lap times, more feasibility for overtaking maneuvers etc.
+Yet, the introduction of new innovations each year is what keeps the sport interesting through reduced lap times, more feasibility for overtaking maneuvers, etc.

 The greatest shortcoming of CFD simulations has been to estimate the wake (or turbulent behavior) accurately.
 For example, one of the trickiest tasks is in modeling the wake between the front wing and the tires.
 Ensuring good discretization and accurate turbulent models in regions of interest could govern the accuracy of the predictions made using CFD simulations.

-For more detailed discussions on the analysis including CAD models to start from, we would recommend the SimScale F1 Aerodynamics Workshop Series.
-In particular, session one addresses the design and aerodynamics of a front wing.
-As we can see from the discussions, front wing design, development, and optimization are not just about adding downforce, but more importantly about cleaning the air flow towards rest of the car and providing crucial stability when turning through corners.
+For more detailed discussions on the analysis including CAD models to start from, we would recommend the SimScale F1 Aerodynamics Workshop.
+Session one addresses the design and aerodynamics of a front wing.
+As we can see from the discussions, front wing design, development, and optimization are not just about adding downforce, but more importantly about cleaning the airflow towards rest of the car and providing crucial stability when turning through corners.

 With more than 30 years of engineering experience in the automotive industry, Carlsson Autotechnik GmbH provides engineering services for companies like Mercedes-Benz, Citroen, Peugeot, Honda, Toyota, and SsangYoung.
 This case study shows how the engineers from Carlsson used SimScale to test the aerodynamics behavior of their sports car.